 Example of an important publication by Kramarski:

-Wilbert James “Bill” McKeachie (born August 24, 1921) is a retired American psychologist.
+Wilbert James “Bill” McKeachie (August 24, 1921 – June 12, 2019) was an American psychologist.
 In 1949, McKeachie earned a PhD from the University of Michigan, where he joined the faculty for the rest of his career.
 In 1950, McKeachie distributed a manual to his teaching assistants that covered educational strategies.
 The manual evolved into McKeachie’s Teaching Tips.
 McKeachie served as the 1976 president of the American Psychological Association (APA).
 He had been the president of the Society for the Teaching of Psychology (APA Division 2) in 1955-1956.
 McKeachie was an editorial board member for twenty journals.

 Dr. Frank Pajares was born October 19th [unknown year] in Spain as Manuel Francisco Pajares.
 He died January 4, 2009.